damolmo/LineageOS-Switch-T210-UNOFFICIAL/README.md

 # LineageOS Switch
 <img src="https://github.com/daviiid99/Lineageos-17.1-T210-Switch-/blob/main/qbuilds.png">
-Android 10.x builds for Nintendo Switch based on the open-source project LineageOS
+Android 11.x / Android 10.x builds for Nintendo Switch based on the open-source project LineageOS
 <br/>

 All the builds in this repository were compiled using the official <a href="https://github.com/LineageOS/android">LineageOS</a> and <a href="https://gitlab.com/switchroot/android">Switchroot</a> sources